FRESH THINKING CAPITAL LTD

 Session cookies and permanent cookies

 Some of the devices which are used on FTC’s website are used for the current session only, i.e. to recognise returning users.
 This means that the cookie will expire when your session finishes.
-Such devices include _utmb and _utmc.
+Such devices include _utmb_utmc and pardot

 Others are permanent cookies which will be stored on your computer and will be used to recognise you as a user, the next time you visit the site.
-This includes _utma which is a persistent cookie and does not expire, and _gid which is a persistent cookie but expires 24 hours after activity ceases.
+This includes _utma which is a persistent cookie and does not expire, _gid which expires 24 hours after activity ceases, visitor_id<accountid>, pi_opt_in<accountid> and visitor_id<accountid>-hash which each expire after 365 days, lpv<accountid> which expires after 30 minutes, and __livechat which expires after 3 years.

 Cookie settings and more information